Women's ice hockey in Great Britain: League structure

-At the end of the season, the top four Premier sides and top three Division One sides from each region converge for the 'Trophy Weekend'.
-The Premier Sides play for the Chairman's Cup, while the Division One sides play for the Division One Trophy.
+At the end of each season the teams compete the playoffs.
+The winners of WNIHL 2 playoffs are automatically promoted to WNIHL 1, whereas the winners of WNIHL 1 play offs play a promotion and relegation game with the bottom placed Elite team to try and gain promotion.
+This game takes place on the Monday (as play offs played on a holiday weekend) after the U16s final.

 In addition to the playoffs, there is promotion and relegation between the Elite, Premier, and Division 1 leagues.
 In 2004/05, this was decided with a Playoff Weekend at Coventry.
 The Division One sides played first in a one-off game; the following day the winner of that game played the 10th ranked team in the Premier league, to decide who played in the Premier and Division 1 leagues for the following season.

-In 2007–08 season the EIHA introduced women's U16 teams to the league structure.
 Three teams (Oxford, Streatham and Bracknell) were created in a Southern Division and four teams were created in the women's U16 Northern Division.
 For 2008–09, Oxford folded and was replaced by Peterborough in the South.

+In 2022 the naming of the league was changed to: